 The number plates for the event shall be as follows:

-- Women Pro – White Numbers on Blue Background – Three decals will be supplied.
+- Women Pro – White Numbers on blue background

 A two inch round colour coded sticker will be placed on the front number plates beside the rider’s number.
 The colour of these stickers will correspond with the route and course markings the rider is to follow.
 At course splits the rider follows the arrows that match the coloured sticker on his/her bike.
 If the colour for your group is not present, follow the orange arrows.

 Pro, Expert and Vet Expert